cip-Mbrain/alx-system_engineering-devops/0x02-shell_redirections/README.md

 a script that displays all users and their home directories, sorted by users.

 Based on the the /etc/passwd file
-Write a script that reverse its input.
+Write a script that reverse its input
+Create a script that removes all letters c and C from inpu.